Discover all you need to know about searching for jobs in Germany, including where to look, the local job market, job

 If you are a foreigner looking for jobs in Germany, it can be difficult to know where to start your job hunting, especially if you are restricted to English-speaking jobs.
 However, if you are well qualified with a degree or vocational qualification, have work experience, and can speak at least some German, you stand a good chance of finding a job in Germany, especially in certain sectors with German worker shortages.

-This guide explains everything you need to know about finding work in Germany, including:
+This guide explains everything you need to know about finding work in Germany, including topics such as:

 - Work in Germany